simpleanalytics/docs/_docs/55_events/50_server-side.md

 last_modified_at: 2023-01-26
 ---

-We allow data to be send server side or from mobile apps.
+We allow data to be sent server side or from mobile apps.

 You can send us the regular data point fields and include [metadata](/metadata).

-To view this data it's usually enough to use the [Events Explorer](/events-explorer), but you can also create [goals](/goals) for events you check often.
+To view this data, it's usually enough to use the [Events Explorer](/events-explorer), but you can also create [goals](/goals) for events you check often.

 ## Sending data